AdobeDocs/analytics-platform.en/help/analysis-workspace/export/cloud-export-accounts.md

    +++Amazon S3

-   You can send feeds directly to Amazon S3 buckets.
+   You can send project data to Amazon S3 buckets.
 This destination type requires only your Amazon S3 account and the location (bucket).

    Adobe Analytics uses cross-account authentication to upload files from Adobe Analytics to the specified location in your Amazon S3 instance.

-   To configure an Amazon S3 bucket as the destination for a data feed:
+   To configure an Amazon S3 bucket as the destination for data export:

    1. In the Adobe Analytics admin console, in the [!UICONTROL **Destination**] section, select [!UICONTROL **Amazon S3**].